jjaybrown/ionic-material-design-lite/README.md

 1. Use BEM Methodology (https://en.bem.info/) when writing and modifying Sass files.
 2. Always write and update tests, your PR won't be accepted unless it has suitable tests written and they pass.

+### Branching and Issues
+Everyone is encouraged to create and resolve issues.
+When creating an issue ensure you provide as much detail as possible, including any supporting materials that demonstrate the issue OR if it's a feature a detailed statement as to what you are proposing, how it fits within Material Design in the context of Ionic and links to any supporting documents, libraries etc.

+#### Creating a Branch
+The project uses waffle.io to manage the issues.
+If a branch doesn't currently exist you should follow these steps and conventions.

+1. After you have identified an issue you would like to work on you should comment and let others who you will be working on that issue, if it is already active proceed to Step 3.
+2. Create a branch with the following syntax <`feat`|`bugfix`>-short-name`#ISSUENUM` e.g. `feat-material-icons#7`.
+The issue should have enough detail as to make others aware of what the branch is for by using the issue number associated with it.
+3. Make regular updates and notify others of your progress on the issue, likewise if you would like to be involved let the issue owner know so they can tell you how you may be able to help.

 ## Development
 To get started, first install the necessary dependencies, from the root of the project: